yshui/synergy-core/README.md

   + Windows uses `%localappdata%\Synergy\`
   + macOS uses `~/Library/Preferences/Synergy/`
   + Linux/everything-else uses `~/.config/Synergy/`
-+ Switch from using `hm` as helper script catchall to using purely CMake.
++ Switch from using `hm` as helper script catchall to purely CMake.
 + Removed Python requirement (by deprecation of `hm`).
 + OpenSSL replaced with LibreSSL tarball (building as an external CMake project is easy).
   + OpenSSL could probably be used on Linux/everything-else instead but that can be done again in the future.